binoyPeries/docs-choreo-dev/en/docs/consuming-services/consuming-a-service-apikey.md

 !!! note
     If the selected application is already subscribed to the chosen API, the subscription selection step will be skipped.
-    If the selected API has multiple environments, an environment needs to be selected during API key generation.
+    If the selected API has multiple endpoints, an endpoint needs to be selected during API key generation.

 ## Consume an API